Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: Shadowing of the Model Trajectory by Unstable Periodic Orbits

-The robustness of the analysis is confirmed when reproducing the statistics presented in Fig. \ref{error_bar} with $N$ shadowing UPOs.
-The results are presented in Fig. \ref{moreupos}.
+The robustness of the analysis is confirmed when reproducing the statistics presented in Fig. \ref{error_bar} with $K$ shadowing UPOs.
 Allowing for more shadowing UPOs does not affect the correlation found in the previous section when considering average quantities.
+Note that the numbers reported in Figs. \ref{error_bar}a,b scale proportionally to $T_{max}$.

-These results are robust when under sampling the set of UPOs down to 2 orders of magnitude.
-They provide an insight into the shadowing dynamics and are particularly useful in the applications of periodic orbits theory.
-In fact, knowing a priori that longer UPOs play a major role in reproducing the invariant measure of the system could give a contribution to the optimisation of periodic search algorithms by addressing computational resources to a limited subset of UPOs.
-Hence our findings seem to provide support to the approach proposed by Lasagna in \cite{lasagna_2018,lasagna_2020}, nonetheless it is not clear to us why this might hold true.
+These findings, which seem at odds with what the trace formula seems to indicate, support the idea that long period orbits play an important role for computing ensemble averages \cite{Zoldi1998,lasagna_2018,lasagna_2020}.